America On Stage Judge Training

 The Score Sheet is designed so you can mark and comment quickly and efficiently.

-Dance Categories (Jazz, Contemporary, etc)
+Dance Categories (Jazz, Contemporary, Lyrical, Hip Hop, Tap)

 You need to give THREE scores on this score sheet.